 Homelessness takes many forms.
 You might be sleeping rough, you might be ‘sofa surfing’ from friend to friend, you might be staying with family temporarily.

 You are homeless if you do not have a home that you can legally occupy.
-You may also be homeless if you have a home but can’t secure entry to it, or it is not reasonable for you to remain there due to issues such as violence or harassment.
+You may also be homeless if you have a home but can’t secure entry to it or it is not reasonable for you to remain there.

-Depending on your circumstances, we may be able to rehouse you temporarily, if you have nowhere to go.
+Depending on your circumstances we may be able to rehouse you temporarily if you have nowhere to go.
 Even if we cannot accommodate you temporarily, we will do everything we can to help you resolve your housing problems.
 For more information on the legal process around homelessness applications you may wish to visit the Shelter website